CaptainChicky/Hailstone-Numbers/readme.md

 Now that we've had a brief introduction to the Collatz conjecture, let's talk about the project in this repo.
 The purpose of this project is to allow anyone to explore and analyze the patterns of hailstone sequences visually, which perhaps, in a rare moment of enlightenment, may allow someone to solve it 👀. 🥴 Just kidding, this is probably extremely unlikley lmao.
 Regardless, the visualization provided by this project should be quite intruiging.
 Anyhow, let's get started!

 ## Dependencies
-This project is a commandline python project, meaning you should have some for of terminal to run it, as well as python.
+This project is a commandline python project, meaning you should have some form of terminal to run it, as well as python.
 For python libraries, numpy, matplotlib, and scikit-learn are required.
 You can simply install them by doing

     pip install -r requirements.txt